collective/funnelweb/README.rst

   crawler-url=http://www.whitehouse.gov
   ploneupload-target=http://admin:admin@localhost:8080/Plone

-This is will create a script to import content from the whitehouse.gov and upload it to a local plone site via xmlrpc.
+The above example will create a script to import content from the whitehouse.gov and upload it to a local plone site via xmlrpc.
 This can be run by ::

  $> bin/funnelweb